FatimaAlShraa/Readme.md/read06.md

 (backgrond-color:white)

--I can understand that the computer monitors are made up of thousands of tiny squares called pixels and The color of every pixel on the screen is expressed in terms of a mix of red, green, and blue.
+- I can understand that the computer monitors are made up of thousands of tiny squares called pixels and The color of every pixel on the screen is expressed in terms of a mix of red, green, and blue.

--also i knew about HUE (color) , Saturation (amount of gry in color) and Brightness(how much black in color)
+- also i knew about HUE (color) , Saturation (amount of gry in color) and Brightness(how much black in color)

 ### Contrast